Cleaveland History, Family Crest & Coats of Arms

 The surname Cleaveland was first found in Yorkshire where the first records of the family were found in the Yorkshire Poll Tax Rolls of 1370: Johannes de Clyveland; and Robertus de Clyveland, 1379.

-Important Dates for the Cleaveland family
+Early History of the Cleaveland family

 This web page shows only a small excerpt of our Cleaveland research.
 Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Cleaveland History in all our PDF Extended History products and printed products wherever possible.